Autism spectrum disorder: how it affects development

 Children with autism spectrum disorder (ASD) find it hard to see things from other people’s perspectives.

-They might have trouble understanding that other people can have different desires and beliefs from them.
+They might have trouble understanding that other people can have desires and beliefs that are different from theirs.
 They might also find it hard to understand and predict other people’s behaviour, and to understand how their behaviour affects others.

 Seeing things from other people’s perspectives is an important social skill.
 Without it, children with ASD can find it hard to understand and get along with other people.